filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

 ### Running actions

 To run an action, you may use the `action()` method, passing a callback or the name of a Livewire method to run.
-Each method accepts a `$record` parameter which you may use to customize the behaviour of the action:
+Each method accepts a `$record` parameter which you may use to customize the behavior of the action:

 ```php
 use Filament\Tables\Columns\TextColumn;